alttpo/bsnes-as/README.md

 AngelScript Interface
 =====================

+Two new options are available in the Tools menu:
+  * Load Script ...
+  * Reload Script

+Load Script will open a dialog to select the AngelScript file to load.
+Scripts are always reloaded from files and are not cached.

+Reload Script will reopen the previously selected AngelScript file and recompile it, replacing any existing script.

-bsnes can bind to these functions optionally defined by scripts:
+bsnes can bind to these optional functions defined by scripts:

-* `void postRender()` - called after a frame is rendered by the PPU but before being swapped to the display
+* `void init()` - called once immediately after script loaded or reloaded
 * `void main()` - called after a frame is swapped to the display
+* `void postRender()` - called after a frame is rendered by the PPU but before it is swapped to the display

+No other functions than these are called by the emulator so you must use these to control your script behavior.

+In `void init()` you'll want to initialize any state for your script or set properties on the emulator.

-Generally, in `main()` you will want to read memory values and store them in script variables, and in `postRender()` you may want to draw on top of the rendered frame.
-This is done to avoid a 1-frame latency for drawing.
+In `void main()` you will want to read (or write) memory values and store them in your script variables. **Do not** call frame drawing functions in this method as the frame has already been copied to the display and its contents cleared.

+In `void postRender()` you may draw on top of the rendered frame using the `SNES::PPU::frame` object.

+`void main()` and `void postRender()` are split to avoid a 1-frame latency for drawing.

 Memory
 ------